toxictripod0/Corruption-of-Champions-Mod/ISSUE_TEMPLATE.md

 - [ ] Feature request
 - [ ] Other

+### Before reporting a bug, please check the following:
+- [ ] Check that the bug is still present in the latest release
+- [ ] Search existing issues first(please do not open duplicate issues!)
+- [ ] Fill out the template - it's there for a reason

 ### Overview
 	e.g.: When using a large number of y item the game crashes.